Genivia/ugrep/README.md

                   pattern matching.

            -p, --no-dereference
-                  If -R or -r is specified, no symbolic links are followed, even when they are specified on the command line.
+                  If -R or -r is specified, do not follow symbolic links, even when symbolic links are specified on the command line.

            --pager[=COMMAND]
                   When output is sent to the terminal, uses COMMAND to page through